Constant elasticity of variance model

-In mathematical finance, the CEV or constant elasticity of variance model is a stochastic volatility model that attempts to capture stochastic volatility and the leverage effect.
+In mathematical finance, the CEV or constant elasticity of variance model is a stochastic volatility model, although technically it would be classed more precisely as a local volatility model, that attempts to capture stochastic volatility and the leverage effect.
 The model is widely used by practitioners in the financial industry, especially for modelling equities and commodities.
 It was developed by John Cox in 1975.

 Dynamic

-The CEV model describes a process which evolves according to the following stochastic differential equation:
+The CEV model is a stochastic process which evolves according to the following stochastic differential equation:

-in which S is the spot price, t is time, and μ is a parameter characterising the drift, σ and γ are other parameters, and W is a Brownian motion.
+in which S is the spot price, t is time, and μ is a parameter characterising the drift, σ and γ are volatility parameters, and W is a Brownian motion.